How to build a notification center into your Android app

 Boost ops efficiency, drive revenue, & save big with omnichannel messaging

+In a world where people use their mobile phones as the command center of their daily lives, businesses must send custom mobile notifications through various mobile channels, including SMS, WhatsApp, push notifications, and email.
+Unfortunately, many of these channels have limitations.
 For instance, SMS (texts) aren’t authenticated, which raises security concerns and leads many users to ignore these messages.
-Emails, buried in cluttered inboxes, are often missed.
-And while WhatsApp notifications provide a modern and engaging experience, they’re branded by Meta and adherent to governance rules, and so less appealing for their inflexibility.
+Emails buried in cluttered inboxes are often missed.
+While WhatsApp notifications provide a modern and engaging experience, they’re branded by Meta and adherent to governance rules, which makes them less appealing for their inflexibility.

-In this tutorial, you’ll learn how to quickly create a notification channel in your app and send in-app messages using our simple business messaging software.
+In this tutorial, you’ll learn how to quickly create a notification channel in your app and send in-app messages using our business messaging software.

 This guide for in-app notifications shows you how to: